You can find them throughout the mountains, above the streams and along the old roads.

 Here are some of our favorite abandoned places in the Smoky Mountains:

-On Sugar Hollow Road, near the Life Changers International Church, sits decaying grandstands and a metal roof, ready still, for a water show that will never return.
+On Sugar Hollow Road, near the Life Changers International Church, which is private property, sits decaying grandstands and a metal roof, ready still, for a water show that will never return.

 The Water Circus came to Pigeon Forge too late.